vasilakisfil/Introspected-REST/README.md

 **We feel that these 5 data types that JSON provides are just a joke for modern APIs** and that we should have a much larger list of options to select from.
-What is more, we should be able to provide custom types in an easy way, for instance, a field is `String` but has maximum length of 255 characters, it follows a specific regex etc.
+Additionally, we should be able to provide custom types in an easy way, for instance, a field is `String` but has maximum length of 255 characters, it follows a specific regex etc.

 ### 5.2.
 Media Types vs HATOEAS